 Sr/Ca is considered a well-established paleontological proxy for SST (Correge 2006).
-Strontium ( $Sr^{2+}$ ) and calcium ( $Ca^{2+}$ ) ions are incorporated into the aragonite skeleton of scleractinian coral as it builds.
-The amount of strontium in the seawater is assumed to be constant, although there is in fact minute variability (deVilliers 1999).
+Strontium (Sr2+) and calcium (Ca2+) ions are incorporated into the aragonite skeleton of scleractinian coral as it builds.
+The amount of Sr in the seawater is assumed to be constant, although there is in fact minute variability (deVilliers 1999).
 Strontium incorporation into aragonite (both inorganically and biogenically deposited) is a function of SST and is typically described by Sr/Ca, which decreases linearly as temperature increases (Weber 1973).
 As mentioned above, annual growth rings are visible in many coral species.
-Thus, by measuring Sr/Ca at particular locations in the skeleton, we can calculate the SST at a particular point in time by inputting the Sr/Ca value into a model formula.
+Thus, by measuring Sr/Ca at particular locations in the skeleton, we can calculate the SST at a particular point in time by inputting the Sr/Ca value into a calibration model.

 The model is built by measuring Sr/Ca in corals during times when the SST is known, and using regression analyses (typically Least Squares) to calculate an equation which best estimates the linear relationship (Correge 2006).
-For example, an early paper on the topic reported that the Sr/Ca-SST relationship from a variety of coral species could be described by the average equation K = 11.32 - 0.082\T with a coefficient of determination ( $R^2$ ) of 0.60, where K is Sr/Ca\10 and T is SST in degrees Celsius (Smith et al. 1979).
-Greater $R^2$ values, up to 0.77, were obtained when focusing on just one species.
+For example, an early paper on the topic reported that the Sr/Ca-SST relationship from a variety of coral species could be described by the average equation K = 11.32 - 0.082T with a coefficient of determination (R^2) of 0.60, where K is Sr/Ca103 and T is SST in degrees Celsius (Smith et al. 1979).
+Greater R^2 values, up to 0.77, were obtained when focusing on just one species.
 With the model equation, one can extrapolate back for Sr/Ca records which predate instrumental SST records.

-Despite the promise that the work of Smith and others showed in the 70s, more accurate laboratory techniques are needed to remove some of the "noise" in the regression analyses (Smith et al. 1979; Houck and Buddemeier 1977).
-As a result of the acknowledgement of this "noise," which prevented precise SST reconstruction, there is a gap in Sr/Ca publications in the 80s.
-Then, in the mid-1990s Sr/Ca research picked up again with promise of more accurate Sr/Ca measurements using thermal ionization mass spectrometry (Beck et al. 1992).
-This technique improved the accuracy of the proxy from $\pm 3^{\circ}$ C to $\pm 0.05 \,^{\circ}$ C, adding significantly to its applicability.
+Despite the promise that the work of Smith and others showed in the 1970s, more accurate laboratory techniques are still needed to remove some of the "noise" in the regression analyses (Smith et al. 1979; Houck and Buddemeier 1977).
+As a result of the acknowledgement of this "noise," which prevented precise SST reconstruction, there is a gap in Sr/Ca publications in the 1980s.
+Then, in the mid-1990s Sr/Ca research picked up again with the promise of more accurate Sr/Ca measurements using thermal ionization mass spectrometry (Schrag 1999; Beck et al. 1992).
+This technique improved the accuracy of the proxy from \pm 3°C to \pm 0.05 °C, adding significantly to its applicability.
 The earliest papers which had been published on mass collections of data from across the world (Weber 1973, Smith et al. 1979) were quickly supplemented by numerous papers from the lower latitudes where seasonal variation in SST is only a few degrees (Fairbanks et al. 1997; Lough and Barnes 1997; McCulloch et al. 1994).

 To date, Sr/Ca-based SST reconstructions have been made with at least 12 genera.
-The great majority of studies (more than 40 studies) have focused on massive Porites (Correge 2006).
+The great majority of studies have focused on massive Porites (Correge 2006).
 Most studies have been in the Pacific Ocean, specifically New Caledonia and the Great Barrier Reef (Stephans et al. 2004; Quinn and Sampson 2002; Gagan et al. 2000; Guilderson and Schrag 1998; McCulloch et al. 1994), but a few have included Caribbean corals as well (Goodkin et al. 2007; Correge 2006).
 Sr/Ca studies have reflected the increase in SST seen in instrumental records and have been used to identify ENSO signals and other large-scale weather phenomena (Asami et al. 2005; Charles et al. 1997; McCulloch et al. 1994).
 An excellent review of Sr/Ca findings is found in Correge (2006).